 There’s no better way to enjoy maple syrup than poured over a stack of piping hot pancakes.
 The tour will include a complete pancake breakfast each day.
 Stop at Newfoundland Moravian Church on Saturday and American Legion Post 964 in Pleasant Mount on Sunday for a hearty serving of pancakes, eggs, sausage and of course locally-made maple syrup.
 The cost is $8 for adults and $4 for children.
 Breakfast will be served Saturday from 8:30 a.m.-12:30 p.m. and Sunday from 8 a.m.-noon.

 Enjoy the View

 For those who want to enjoy the experience and avoid the drive, the Wayne County Conservation District is offering a bus tour.
 The bus will leave Park Street Complex in Honesdale each day at 8 a.m. and return by 3 p.m.
 The tour will visit a sampling of sugar houses and leave ample time for tastings, shopping and the pancake breakfast.
 The cost is $8 for adults and $4 for children and includes the pancake breakfast.
 For information and reservations call 570-253-0930, visit www.wayneconservation.org

-A stay at the Hotel Anthracite will have you in the heart of all the action.
+A stay at the Hotel Anthracite will have you in the center of the Endless Mountains Maple Tour.
 After a day touring Northeast PA’s rolling countryside, return to our boutique hotel in downtown Carbondale for accommodations that will surround you in luxury.
 Relax over dinner at Kōl Steakhouse.
 Savor a carefully crafted menu that features traditional dishes with a creative flair.